Pivotal Tracker Review

 Negative Reviews & Complaints

 In general, Pivotal Tracker receives positive reviews from users.
 That said, there are still a few ways Pivotal Tracker could improve.
-Here are the most common complaints that we’ve seen:
+Here are the most common complaints that we’ve seen in Pivotal Tracker reviews:

 - Inflexibility: Pivotal Tracker is based on a prescribed methodology, and it is nearly impossible to manipulate the program in any other way.
 According to one dissatisfied customer, Pivotal Tracker “has an opinionated and relatively rigid model based on Scrum, and if you don’t want to use exactly that model, you’ll be fighting the tool.
 If you want to estimate in hours or days rather than points or take work that has been started and back-burner it, or update a task with partial progress — you’re out of luck.”